Avarice | A Word With Certain Meanings Other Than Greed

 Avarice is commonly used to define greed or selfishness in terms of wealth.
-However, I want to open a dialogue of some lesser known ways where avarice might present itself.
+However, I want to open a dialogue of some lesser-known ways in which avarice might present itself.

-While I’ve heard this story before — usually in contexts revolving around wealth — it struck me differently this time.
+While I’ve heard this story before --- usually in contexts revolving around wealth --- it struck me differently this time.
 It wasn’t about the money that the man had.
 It was not about him buying his way into Heaven or checking something off the list to be allowed in.
-What I believe Jesus was getting at was that the man would not be able to experience the fullness of heaven in himself if he wasn’t willing to let go.
+What I believe Jesus was getting at was that man would not be able to experience the fullness of heaven in himself if he wasn’t willing to let go.

-A while ago, I heard someone mention that for him, avarice isn’t about not being generous with money or possessions, but in the time he gives to or spends with others.
+A while ago, I heard someone mention that for him, avarice isn’t about not being generous with money or possessions but about the time he gives to or spends with others.
 He found that he can be really stingy.

 So, these thoughts left me wondering … Where is my avarice?
 And I’ve started to ask myself some questions: